markab4/Grocery-List-Manager/Docs/DesignDocument.md

 ### 1.3 System Environment

+This application will only be developed for Android mobile phone devices (not tablets).
 The system must be able to operate with a device which is capable of receiving input by touch.
 The device running the application must have enough RAM to be able to run the application without any issues.
 In order to have persistent data, the system requires the program to have an embedded SQLite database to store user information, such as lists and items.

 ## 2 Architectural Design

-The architecture provides the high-level design view of a system and provides a basis for more detailed design work.
-These subsections describe the top-level components of the system you are building and their relationships.

 ### 2.1 Component Diagram